ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/ansible.md

 aarch64
 ```

-If you see a different result, you are not using an Arm computer running 64-bit Linux.
+If you see a different result, you are not using an Arm-based machine running 64-bit Linux.

 ## Download and Install